This BLOG On Do I Need Pre-Approval To Make Offer Was UPDATED And PUBLISHED On January 13th, 2019

 Why Do I Need Pre-Approval To Make Offer On Home Purchase

-- As months passed, their home value creeped up and their home is worth more now than what the sales price was.
+- As months passed, their home value crept up and their home is worth more now than what the sales price was

 On the flip side, my borrower has lost sleep for months.
 I strongly recommend home buyers do not take my borrower’s approach.